 Collar pressure

 Some dogs may faint after too much pressure is placed on the dog’s neck by the collar.
-This syndrome is known as hypersensitive carotid sinus syndrome.

 While fainting may be a scary episode most dogs recover just fine in a few seconds.
-Dogs fainting and exhibiting trouble breathing along with pale or bluish gums need immediate emergency treatment.
-The underlying cause of repeated fainting episodes needs to be addressed because it is often attributed to important functions related to the cardiovascular or pulmonary function.
+However, dogs fainting and exhibiting trouble breathing along with pale or bluish gums need immediate emergency treatment.

 Robert B.